 Accuracy plays a vital role in determining your percentile.
-There are innumerable examples of students solving more questions with higher errors and scoring significantly lower than students who attempted much less but got mostly correct answers.
+There are numerous examples of students solving more questions with higher errors and scoring significantly lower than students who attempted much less but got mostly correct answers.

 4. Dynamic Marking

 CAT has a dynamic marking system.
 A lot of factors affect your overall percentile.
 Every question is scaled on the basis of its difficulty level and the number of people attempting it and actually getting it right.
 Your accuracy is also a major determining factor for your percentile.
-There is a negative mark for every incorrect answer; but this is not applicable to non-MCQ questions.
+There is a negative mark for every incorrect answer, but this is not applicable to non-MCQ questions.

-5. Sectional Cut-offs For Iim Calls
+5. Sectional Cut-offs for IIM Calls

-6. Don’t Skimp On Mock Tests – The Last Lap
+6. Don’t Skimp on Mock Tests – The Last Lap